Locked down in China’s Xi’an amid coronavirus outbreak, residents subsist on deliveries of vegetables

 Local authorities announced Thursday that a 24-year-old man was jailed for 10 days after Xi’an police caught him driving in an industrial zone in violation of lockdown.
 Two other Xi’an residents were arrested for forging permits that could allow the holders to move around the city.

-Earlier in the week, local police reported that a man had tried to escape Xi'an’s lockdown by cycling all night to an outlying town.
-He was taken to centralized quarantine and fined around $31, the police said.
+Earlier in the week, local police reported that a man had tried to escape Xi’an’s lockdown by cycling all night to an outlying town.
+He was taken to centralized quarantine and fined around $31, police said.

-In other parts of China, too, enforcement of pandemic controls have grown stringent.
+In other parts of China, too, enforcement of pandemic controls has grown stringent.
 This week, videos emerged of authorities in hazmat suits in southern Guangxi province parading four detainees wearing placards of their faces on their chests.
 According to state media, those detainees were caught smuggling across the border with Vietnam, at a time when the frontier was closed for pandemic control.

 Even amid China’s “zero covid” push, the Guangxi detainee parade was too much for many.
 It drew a rare rebuke from the state-run Beijing News, which said that form of public shaming had been banned since the 1980s.

-In Xi'an, the abrupt lockdown meant many residents were caught without sufficient food supplies.
+In Xi’an, the abrupt lockdown meant many residents were caught without sufficient food supplies.
 People complained online of price gouging by delivery services.
-The hashtag “It’s hard to buy groceries in Xi'an” had accumulated 300 million views on Chinese social media platform Weibo as of Thursday.
+The hashtag “It’s hard to buy groceries in Xi’an” had accumulated 300 million views on the Chinese social media platform Weibo as of Thursday.

 Prominent Chinese commentator Hu Xijin, former editor in chief of the hawkish state-run Global Times, said on Weibo on Monday that the public should be supportive of Xi’an instead of critical, and that the local government is “doing their best.”